 This event that was held in Harris Hotel & Convention Ballroom is a resuls of a collaboration of Finansialku.com, Hubton Indonesia, Inagri, BIM, and Dale Carnegie.
 The main topic of the workshop were the four pillars of strategic business management.
 They include finance, people development, operational, and sales and marketing.
 An expert on each field led the discussion on each topic.

 Malvin Mumpuni began the day with a discussion on finance.
 With “Leveraging Financial Data to Grow Your Business” as his main focus, the session provided insight on how to manage financial data to serve as a foundation when establishing financial strategies.

-Following the first session, Andrianto Kastin Dale Carnegie Training led the nest one.
+Following the first session, Andrianto Kastin from Dale Carnegie Training led the next one.
 This session consists of hands-on practice as a simulation of how to maintain the connection between employees.
-In other words, the session covered the ways to enhance employee engagement.
+In other words, the session covered ways to enhance employee engagement.

 Afterward, M. Siddieq Aziz, the CEO of Inagri, presented the third pillar of strategic business management, which is operational management that focuses on supply chain management.
 Overall, the session covered operational management in general, risk management, and an introduction to inventory management in café and restaurant businesses.

 To conclude the event, there was a panel discussion approaching the end.
 The discussion covered various topics from company branding (e.g. logo and tagline) to an engagement strategy for a brand impression to reach a wider audience.